ValeriaGart/pipex/README.md

 # PIPEX

-Exploring processes by writing a program that executes bash commands 🌸
+Exploring processes by writing a programm that executes bash commands 🌸

 ## About